-This site is maintained by Dr Richard Smith for the TELC (Teaching English in Large Classes) research network coordinated from the Centre for Applied Linguistics.
+This site is maintained by Dr Richard Smith for the TELC (Teaching English in Large Classes) research and teacher development network.
 If you are interested in issues of large class teaching / teaching in otherwise challenging circumstances in developing country contexts, please see also the main TELC network website and join our Facebook group, which currently has more than 3,000 members.
 More practical resources specifically targeted at teachers and teacher educators are also available.

 Kuchah, K. and Smith, R. 2018.
 'An invitation to Teacher Association Research'.
 English Language Teacher Education Journal.
 21: advance access.

 Smith, R. and Rebolledo, P. 2018.
 A Handbook for Exploratory Action Research.
 London: British Council.

 Kuchah, K. and Shamim, F. (eds) 2018.
 International Perspectives on Teaching English in Difficult Circumstances: Contexts, Challenges and Possibilities.
 Basingstoke: Palgrave Macmillan.

 Smith, R., Kuchah, K. and Lamb, M. 2018.
 'Learner autonomy in developing countries' In Chik, A., Aoki, N. and Smith, R. (eds).
 Autonomy in Language Learning and Teaching: New Research Agendas.
 London: Palgrave Pivot.

 Ajjan, M., Saleem, M. and Smith, R. 2012.
 Thematic Bibliography on Large Class Teaching / Teaching in Difficult Circumstances (2002 onwards), 2nd edition.
 Online: bit.ly/TELCbiblio2

 Anderson, J. 2015.
 Teaching English in Africa: A Guide to the Practice of English Language Teaching for Teachers and Trainees.
 Nairobi: East African Educational Publishers.
 Further information